dipdup-io/dipdup/docs/troubleshooting.md

 dipdup = "^6.0.0"
 ```

+pipx installations always use latest version.

-Run `poetry update dipdup` periodically to update to the latest version.
+Run `dipdup update` periodically to update to the latest version.

 While building Docker images you can use `X` and `X.Y` tags to lock to specific major/minor releases: